epics-base/pvxs/documentation/util.rst

 .. doxygenfunction:: pvxs::logger_config_env()

-If this is undesireable, logger levels may be (reset) manually.
+If this is undesirable, logger levels may be (reset) manually.

 .. doxygenfunction:: pvxs::logger_level_set(const char *, Level)